 Freeride skaters prefer the drop through the truck mounting system as it allows them to drift through the curves and slide downhill at the speed of a lightning bolt.
 The convenience in pushing the board forward eliminates the danger of wear and tear during the regular commutes.

-Atom drop through boards comes in various sizes, ranging from 36 inches long to 41 inches.
+Atom drop-through boards come in various sizes, ranging from 36 inches long to 41 inches.
 Some articles also include Navigator Drone trucks, which is a hard-to-get feature for this price.
-This longboard has wider trucks (245mm) than usual board and therefore turns smoothly.
+This longboard has wider trucks (245mm) than the usual board and therefore turns smoothly.

 The Bottom Line